dellarosciagiorgio/crkbd/README.md

 ![layers](./layers.png)

 > [!NOTE]
-> the rounded blocks are combos
+> the darker blocks are combos

 ## license